vasspilka/vasspilka.github.io/_posts/2014-10-21-sublime-and-atom.md

 One thing that surprised me is that Atom provides spelling-correction out of the box, witch for me who is not a native English writer helps a lot!!

-Finally Atom is backed up by GitHub, I love GitHub!
-I think they move open software to a great direction, and I wouldn't know the half about software I know now if it were not for GitHub.
+Finally Atom is backed up by GitHub, and well...
+I love GitHub!
+I think they help move open software to a great direction, and I wouldn't know half about software I know now if it were not for GitHub.

 Anyhow, both Atom and Sublime are great text-editors, and I don't really believe Atom would even be here if it were not for Sublime.
 Any tool you chose to use, make sure you are using it to its full potential or at least half ;) .